Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 PIDLWICK II

 Hiding in the rafters is Pidlwick II (see appendix D).
 A character spots Pidlwick II with a passive Wisdom (Perception) score that meets or exceeds its Dexterity (Stealth) check.
 If Pidlwick II is spotted, read:
+_____

-Something lurks among the rafters-a small, spindly man not much larger than a child.
-A flash of lightning illuminates his face, which is painted like a grinning jack o'-lantern.
+"Something lurks among the rafters-a small, spindly man not much larger than a child.
+A flash of lightning illuminates his face, which is painted like a grinning jack o'-lantern."
+_____
 Although he appears to be a petite man wearing face paint and a fool's costume, Pidlwick II is actually a clockwork effigy of the real-life Pidlwick, who lies entombed in the catacombs.
 The dark paint on his face is soot.

 If the characters see Pidlwick II in bright light, read:
+_____

-It's obvious that you're looking not at a small man, but a mockery of one.
+"It's obvious that you're looking not at a small man, but a mockery of one.
 This thing is not a creature of flesh and bone, but a construct made of dyed leather stitched and tightly wrapped over an articulated frame.
-You hear the soft tumbling and clicking of gears
+You hear the soft tumbling and clicking of gears"
+_____

-Pidlwick II can't speak and doesn't have an expressive face, so he relies mostly on hand gestures and simple di­ agrams to communicate.
+Pidlwick II can't speak and doesn't have an expressive face, so he relies mostly on hand gestures and simple diagrams to communicate.
 He understands Common but can't read or write.

-If the characters show kindness to the clockwork ef­ figy, it accompanies them and tries its best to be helpful and entertaining.
+If the characters show kindness to the clockwork effigy, it accompanies them and tries its best to be helpful and entertaining.
 It knows its way around the castle and can serve as a silent guide.

 If one or more characters are mean toward Pidlwick II, its quiet resentment of them grows, and at some point when the group is at the top of a staircase, it pushes one of the offending party members down the stairs.
 The target must succeed on a DC 10 Dexterity saving throw or tumble to the bottom of the staircase, taking ld6 bludgeoning damage per 10 feet fallen.

 K60.
 NORTH TOWER PEAK

 If the characters climb the stairs to this area, read:
+_____

-The stairs end at a dark and dreary room with manacles attached to the walls.
+"The stairs end at a dark and dreary room with manacles attached to the walls.
 In the middle of the room is a wood-framed bed fitted with leather restraints.
 At the foot of the bed rests a closed iron chest, is lid sculpted with an emblem.

 A wooden ladder leads up to a trapdoor in the ceiling.

-Thin streams of water drip through the trapdoor's rotting wood, forming a puddle around the base of the ladder.
+Thin streams of water drip through the trapdoor's rotting wood, forming a puddle around the base of the ladder."
+_____
 The ceiling here is 9 feet high.
 The manacles are rusted and can be easily torn from the walls.
 The trapdoor in the ceiling leads to the tower rooftop (area K60a).

 The emblem worked into the lid of the iron chest is [[Strahd]]'s family crest.
 (Show the players [[Strahd]]'s crest on page 239.)
 Cyrus Belview (see area K62) stashed the chest here for safekeeping.

 TREASURE

-The iron chest is locked, and its key is with Cyrus Bel­ view in area K62.
+The iron chest is locked, and its key is with Cyrus Belview in area K62.

 The chest contains a bejeweled gold crown (worth 2,500 gp) resting on a silk pillow.